rkouye/numbani-react/CONTRIBUTING.md

 ## Building

-- `npm run build` will build the component for publishing to npm and also bundle the demo app.
+- `npm run build` will build the lib for publishing to npm.

 - `npm run clean` will delete built resources.